jwestfall69/neogeo-diag-bios/docs/tests/z80/ym2610_stuck_irq.md

 ----

 The [YM2610 io test](ym2610_io.md) disables the ym2610's timers and interrupt generation.
-The unexpected IRQ test temp enables interrupts on the Z80 and if one is received it will result in the following error.
+The stuck IRQ test temp enables interrupts on the Z80 and if one is received it will result in the following error.

 |  Hex  | Number | Beep Code |  Credit Leds  | Error Text |